 You are eligible for an ANCHOR benefit based on 2020 residency, income, and age, if you met these requirements:

-All other applicants have until Friday, December 29, 2023, to file applications.
+There is still plenty of time to file.
+You have until Friday, December 29, 2023, to file an application.

 All property tax relief program information provided here is based on current law and is subject to change.